hendrikmi/tmux-cpu-mem-monitor/README.md

-# TMUX CPU & Memory Monitor
+# Tmux CPU & Memory Monitor

 A simple yet flexible tool designed to display CPU and memory usage in the Tmux status bar.